david-randoll/ICSI-499---Algorithmn-animation/README.md

 # <a name="Whyuseourapp"/>Why Use Our Application
   Our application have some unique options such as

-    * Pause/Play and Forward/Backward Media Control
+    * Media Controls
+      - Pause/Play
+      - Forward/Backward
+      - Restart
     * Speed Control
     * Custom Datasets
     * Text Color Customization